Probabilistic Approaches to The Energy Equality in Forced Surface Quasi-Geostrophic Equations: Introduction

 Regarding the deterministic PDE \eqref{PDE-SQG}, the initial data is considered to be an $L^2(\mathbb{T}^2)$-function with zero mean, and the Leray-Hopf solution theory (see \cite[Theorem 3.1]{Res95}, analogous to the Navier-Stokes equations) is employed.
 One of the key features of the Leray solutions is the so-called energy inequality.
 However, it is unknown whether the equality case of the energy inequality

 holds for a Leray solution of \eqref{PDE-SQG}.
-Analogous to the celebrated result of Lions-Ladyzhenskaya for three-dimensional Navier-Stokes equations, it is possible to verify the energy equality for the SQG equation under some regularity conditions, see for example \cite{Dai17_energy}.
+In the system of the SQG equation, the field $ \theta $ represents the temperature or surface buoyancy for a rapidly rotating stratified fluid with uniform potential vorticity, and $u_{\theta}=R^{\perp}\theta$ denotes the transport velocity field \cite{HPGS95}.
+From a mathematical perspective, the energy equality (1.4) is expected to hold formally because $u_\theta$ is divergence-free.
+For sufficiently regular $\theta$, taking the $L^2$-inner product of both sides of equation \eqref{PDE-SQG} with $\theta$ then yields \eqref{energy-equality}.
+Moreover, since the Riesz transform is an isometry on $L^2$ \cite[Chapter VI, Section 2]{SW71}, the $L^2$-norm of $\theta$ equals that of $u_\theta$ and thus corresponds to the kinetic energy Analogous to the celebrated result of Lions-Ladyzhenskaya for three-dimensional Navier-Stokes equations, it is possible to verify the energy equality for the SQG equation under some regularity conditions, see for example \cite{Dai17_energy}.
 On the other hand, the uniqueness problem of \eqref{PDE-SQG} remains open as well, with various regularity conditions specified to show uniqueness.
 We refer readers to \cite[Section 3.4]{Res95}, \cite{DC06_weak_strong}, and the references therein for more details.
 To the best of our knowledge, in the study of SQG equation, there are no direct relationships between the regularity conditions for the energy equality and those for uniqueness.
 This is one of the motivations for this work, and we point out that a direct relationship will be provided in this context based on the perspective of probability.
 More precisely, this is linked to the study of dynamical large deviations of \eqref{SPDE-SQG}.
 Furthermore, this unveils a sufficient condition for proving the energy equality \eqref{energy-equality}, although it is unclear how to verify such a condition.